Why Social Media “Likes” Don’t Always Mean Success

 So how do you continue to prove a high ROI if likes don’t matter?
 Utilize these 5 key data points to determine how your social media pages are performing.

-- If a user sees an ad in their newsfeed and then sees it when their friend shares it, that counts as two impressions
+- If a user sees content in their newsfeed and then sees it when their friend shares it, that counts as two impressions

 - This is the number of unique users who have seen your content

-- If a user sees an ad in their newsfeed and then sees it when their friend shares it, that counts as one reach
+- If a user sees content in their newsfeed and then sees it when their friend shares it, that counts as one reach

-- This percentage tells you the percentage of users that clicked on your content
+- This tells you the percentage of users who saw your content and clicked on it

 - You can determine this number by dividing the number of impressions by the number of clicks, although most platforms calculate this number for you